aragon/aragon-wiki/docs/dev/AragonOS.md

 kernel.setPermissionManager(address newManager, address app, bytes32 role)
 ```

-Only the permission manager of a permission can call this function to set a new manager.
+Changes the permission manager to `newManager`.
+Only callable by the `manager` of a certain permission.

-Setting a new permission manager results in the the old permission manager losing
-management power for that permission
+The new permission manager replaces the old permission manager, resulting in the old manager losing any management power over that permission.

-`createPermission` executes a special case of setting permission manager for the
-first time.
-From that point forward, the manager for that permission can only be
+[`createPermission()`](#create-permission) executes a special case of this action to set the initial manager for the newly created permission.
+From that point forward, the manager can only be changed with `setPermissionManager()`.
-changed by the manager with `setPermissionManager`.

-Changing permission manager fires the following event:
+[`setPermissionManager()`](#set-permission-manager) fires the following event:

 ```
 ChangePermissionManager(address indexed app, bytes32 indexed role, address indexed manager)